Satoex/peatio-dogecoin/README.md

 go into the folder /lib/peatio

-create a folder namede dogecoin
+create a folder named dogecoin

 upload the files blockchain.rb / client.rb / wallet.rb